Psychedelic soul

 Psychedelic soul (originally called black rock or conflated with psychedelic funk) is a form of soul music which emerged in the United States in the late 1960s.
 The style saw African-American soul musicians embrace elements of psychedelic rock, including its production techniques, instrumentation, effects units such as wah-wah and phasing, and drug influences.
 It came to prominence in the late 1960s and continued into the 1970s, playing a major role in the development of funk and disco.

 Pioneering acts working in the genre included Sly and the Family Stone, Isaac Hayes, the Temptations, the Chambers Brothers, and Parliament-Funkadelic.

+Etymology

+In 1967, New York band the Freak Scene used the phrase "psychedelic soul" as the title of their debut album, Psychedelic Psoul, stylized as "psoul".
+However, the term "psychedelic soul" to refer to a style of music would be coined the following year in 1968.
+In 1972, British magazine Beat Instrumental wrote a piece on the Temptations, stating that when Dennis Edwards replaced David Ruffin in 1968, the group began branching out into "what was then christened 'psychedelic soul' by the media."